Risk and assessment scoring configuration in Risk Manager

 You can select all the risks on the page by clicking the checkbox in the Name column header.

-3. Click Actions and select one of the following options:
+3. Select Actions and select one of the following options:

-• Score all output fields To calculate the risk score for all the output fields, even when they are filled in.
-This option will override the existing score.
+• Score all output fields Calculates the risk score for all the output fields.
+It overrides the existing score.

 Note